The-Strategy-Unit/752_classify_op_activity/README.md

 This repository contains the R code and reference tables used in the Midlands Decision Support Network (MDSN) project, "Classifying Outpatient Activity by Function".

 ## New - To use with SQL

+(For now, a proof of concept only.)

 1. Extract files to folder on local machine.
 2. Run sql_convert_op.sql and sql_convert_ip.sql.
 3. Run 752_master_sus_convert.R script.
-This is a proof of concept only.

 ## For NCDR
 "Master.R" contains instructions and executes other necessary scripts.